RakeshSharma1234/nagp-services-middleware-assignment/README.md

 ## Prerequisite
 1. Maven build tool latest
 2. OpenJdk 17.0.8
-3. RabbitMQ Management server either on docker or installer should be running on tcp port 5672 with username and password as `guest` (For more details check the `src/main/resources/application.properties`).
+3. RabbitMQ Management server either on docker(rabbitmq:3.9.29-management-alpine) or installer should be running on tcp port 5672 with username and password as `guest` (For more details check the `src/main/resources/application.properties`).
 4. RabbitMQ has the Exchanges and Queues created as mentioned in the Application Run Section.